-Let’s face it the holidays are a flurry of activity and engagements from Thanksgiving until New Year’s.
+Let’s face it - the holidays are a flurry of activity and engagements from Thanksgiving until New Year’s.
 Yes, some of us have it easier than others but we all need a little TLC over the holidays to stay sane.
 Invite yourself to take a moment and develop a strategy for holiday resilience this year.
-It doesn’t’ have to be grandiose it just has to be a simple plan that you are willing to commit to.
+It doesn’t’ have to be grandiose, rather a simple plan that you are willing to commit to.

 If you are committed to your potential and recognize that it takes a certain amount of effort to stay healthy and that it is not an innate gift that you can take for granted then you know what I mean.

 Take a few moments right now and think about your foundation.
 What are you currently doing that helps you sustain and maintain your health?
 Is it eating healthy, exercising, spending quality time with loved ones?
 Whatever you come up with commit to maintaining those rituals over the next month.
 These are your golden habits that are creating a wealth of energy and vitality within you.
 Just like mining for gold it takes time to really see the results of your investment, but after a few years of commitment the results become more tangible.